GoogleChrome/web.dev/src/site/content/en/vitals/index.md

 Each phase is designed to signal to developers how they should think about each metric:

 - **Experimental metrics** are prospective Core Web Vitals that may still be undergoing significant changes depending on testing and community feedback.
-- **Pending metrics** are future Core Web Vitals that have passe0-d the testing and feedback stage and have a well-defined timeline to becoming stable.
+- **Pending metrics** are future Core Web Vitals that have passed the testing and feedback stage and have a well-defined timeline to becoming stable.
 - **Stable metrics** are the current set of Core Web Vitals that Chrome considers essential for great user experiences.

 #### Experimental